FlickJS/carRental/README.md

 # carRent - Educational Project

 ## Description
-The "carRental" project is a front-end application developed for a course on User Interface Creation, which is part of my engineering studies.
+The "carRent" project is a front-end application developed for a course on User Interface Creation, which is part of my engineering studies.
 It enables users to book cars and manage their reservations through a client panel.

 ## Technologies